Home>Livelihoods training>Creating opportunities

 The Poverty Alleviation Project

-The Jesuits in Myanmar are accompanying poor and marginalised communities in Thingangyun – opening up doors to opportunities and empowering them to create brighter futures.
+In Myanmar we are accompanying marginalised communities in Thingangyun – opening up doors to opportunities and empowering them to create brighter futures.

-• Providing shelter for the poorest families in the slum.
+• Providing shelter for the most at risk families in the slum.
 Sturdy new houses are constructed for families that will protect them from the weather and provide privacy from the crowds.

-• Providing microcredit loans to poor and vulnerable families.
+• Providing microcredit loans to vulnerable families.
 The small loans (approx $200US) help families earn a livelihood, such as assisting the purchase of trolleys, tricycles and carpenter tools that they would otherwise have had to pay rent for.
 The families are also supported with business and financial management coaching.
-They pay a small amount of interest as they pay back the loan (usually over one year), which becomes their savings for later use.
+They pay a small amount of interest as they pay back the loan (usually over one year), and this loan helps others access funds, allowing more people to benefit.

 • Running evening study centres for students.
 The education system in Myanmar requires students to take extra tuition classes out of school to learn the full curriculum.
 Many homes in the slum are crowded, cramped and have no lighting so there is no space for homework or extra tuition.
 The Evening Study Centres in the slum provide a safe, dry and well-lit place for students to study.
 Students are also supported by volunteer teachers from the slum area who run study groups and learning activities each evening.